-The differences between Aspergers and ADHD are subtle yet distinct.
+The differences between Aspergers (or HFA) and ADHD are subtle yet distinct.
 Knowing how to differentiate between the two is important for moms and dads and therapists.

-ADHD and Aspergers (also called high functioning autism) have many similarities on the surface.
+ADHD and Aspergers, also called High-Functioning Autism (HFA), have many similarities on the surface.
 Both can involve inattentiveness and problem behaviors.
-In fact, kids with Aspergers are often diagnosed with ADHD prior to an Aspergers diagnosis.
+In fact, kids on the autism spectrum are often diagnosed with ADHD prior to an autism diagnosis.
 However, the two disorders are not the same.
-It is important for therapists to be able to make a thorough differential diagnosis between ADHD and Aspergers.
+It is important for therapists to be able to make a thorough differential diagnosis between ADHD and Aspergers/HFA.
 It is also important for moms and dads to be able to tell the difference in their own kids who have both diagnoses.

-By definition, Aspergers does not include any significant delay in language (as opposed to autism).
-However, people with Aspergers do tend to have distinct differences in how they use language and tend to have language weaknesses that are not typically found in kids with average intelligence who have ADHD alone.
+By definition, Aspergers/HFA does not include any significant delay in language (as opposed to autism).
+However, people on the autism spectrun do tend to have distinct differences in how they use language and tend to have language weaknesses that are not typically found in kids with average intelligence who have ADHD alone.

 In contrast, people with ADHD may have interests that they love to talk about and they may love to talk, but their conversations are more reciprocal.
 They can take conversational turns and they can switch topics to accommodate others' interests more easily.
 People with ADHD also do not tend to have specific weaknesses in their understanding of and use of non-literal language and speak with normal tone of voice and inflection.

-Language and social difficulties for kids with Aspergers tend to result in avoidance of many social situations.
+Language and social difficulties for kids on the autism spectrum tend to result in avoidance of many social situations.
 They have a lot of problems and often do not understand why.
 Many social situations become way too stressful, especially with peers, and they may prefer adults.
-Specifically, teaching social skills to kids with Aspergers is often necessary.
+Specifically, teaching social skills to these young people is often necessary.
 Kids with ADHD may have peer conflicts because of behavioral difficulties; however, they are more socially driven.

 Kids with ADHD often respond better to experiences that are highly stimulating.
 That is why they can sit for hours playing a video game, while attending to schoolwork may be very difficult.
 However, they tend to process sensory input in a typical manner.
 People with ADHD do not necessarily seek out sensory experiences in a repetitive or eccentric manner.

-Aspergers includes many social, communication, and sensory difficulties that are distinct from ADHD.
+Aspergers and HFA include many social, communication, and sensory difficulties that are distinct from ADHD.
 While the two disorders can result in behavioral and social difficulties, it is important for parents and essential for therapists to look beneath the surface and distinguish between them.
-Evaluations that appropriately differentiate between Aspergers and ADHD can lead to the most appropriate interventions for kids.
+Evaluations that appropriately differentiate between Aspergers/HFA and ADHD can lead to the most appropriate interventions for kids.